facemrook/facemrook.github.io/docs/zero-value.md

    takes a very (?) long time, the node might just prune the transaction before it is even sent[^pruning].

 At the time of writing, [thetangle.org](http://thetangle.org/) shows a 97% confirmation rate, even with the temporary White Flag boost.
 This means 3 out of a 100 writes fail.
 For comparison, AWS DynamoDB will start [refunding money](https://aws.amazon.com/dynamodb/sla/) below 99.99% ("standard") and 99.999% ("global") availability.

+Production-ready database system create reliability from unreliable components by making sure the data is properly replicated, persisted to disk and (in case of strongly consistent systems) that consensus exists that the write should be applied.
+This normally happens in a few hundred miliseconds, **before the client is given an OK**.
+IOTA can't guarantee any of these, by design.

 [^conflicts]: I know that hans has mentioned an “approval switch” to make this
     problem less bad.
 This seems to break merkle proofs & the DAG approval